cs50/ap-2020/curriculum/understanding_technology/security/notes/index.md

   - History likely not securely scrubbed
   - Will protect you from nosey friends
   - Websites will forget you visited as the cookies will be deleted as well!
 - Search engines can use your history and  cookies to suggest targeted websites or products based on websites you've visited.
-This can be considered convenient but this information can also be sold or misused in a variety of ways both individually and at scale.
+Targeted advertising is used to help businesses, but it can be misused at both individual and aggregate levels.
 - Every convenience that these technologies offer us comes with a cost.
 We can have our browser store things like our shipping information or credit card number to make it that much easier to purchase things online, but if someone were to gain access to our machine, they too would acquire this information.
 This too, brings up ethical concerns.
 How accountable are companies for our data?
 What are their obligations to their users in regards to how their data is used and stored?
 Are these businesses intentionally trying to harm us by selling or distributing our data?
 - Computing can even play a part in social and  political issues, like in 2018, when [Cambridge Analytica](https://en.wikipedia.org/wiki/Facebook%E2%80%93Cambridge_Analytica_data_scandal) harvested user Facebook data fro political advertising.